codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 ---
-title: "Connection Management SDK"
+title: "Let clients manage their data with Connections SDK"
-sidebar_label: "Manage connections"
+sidebar_label: "Let clients control connections"
-description: "Put your customers in control of their data connections with our pre-built connection management component"
+description: "Put your customers in control of their data connections with our pre-built embeddable component"
 ---

 import Tabs from "@theme/Tabs";